jbisanz/WetlabProtocols/BacterialMedia.md

 ### D-Cycloserine (25 mg/mL)
 Dissolve 100 mg d-cycloserine (Sigma C6880) in 4 ml water.
 Filter sterilize using a 0.45-µm filter.
 DO NOT STORE, MAKE FRESH!

+### Sodium Taurocholate (10% w/v)
+Dissolve 100 mg in 1 mL water.
+Filter sterilize using a 0.45-µm filter and freeze for storage.